Implementing local SEO is 16-20 times more cost-effective as compared to traditional SEO in terms of return on investment (ROI).

 - Google+ Business Page is up-to-mark (with photos, videos and post updates).

 You must find out any Duplicate or Wrong Citation of your business.
 In case, you find more than 1 listing on a platform like Google My Business that represents the same business, it will be considered as duplicate.
-Ideally, ABC Catering in Wellington should have a single entity on all the given channels like Google My Business, Facebook, Twitter, Instagram, Yelp, Yellowpages etc.
+Ideally, ABC Catering in Wellington should the same identity on all the given channels like Google My Business, Facebook, Twitter, Instagram, Yelp, Yellowpages etc.

 2. Relevance of Keywords in Metadata